-(a) Business location of the seller;

-(b) Physical location of receipt by the purchaser;

-(c) Purchaser's address maintained in the seller's ordinary business records;

-(d) Purchaser's address obtained at the consummation (i.e., completion) of the sale;

-(e) Origin sourcing.

-(202) Business location of the seller.
-If a purchaser or a purchaser's donee receives TPP, a retail service, an extended warranty, or a digital product at the seller's business location, the sale is sourced to that business location.
+- (a) Business location of the seller; - (b) Other location of receipt by the purchaser; - (c) Purchaser's address maintained in the seller's ordinary business records; - (d) Purchaser's address obtained at the consummation (i.e., completion) of the sale; - (e) Origin sourcing. - (202) Business location of the seller.
+If a purchaser or a purchaser's donee receives tangible personal property, a retail service, an extended warranty, or a digital product at the seller's business location, the sale is sourced to that business location.

-In the case of retail services, this sourcing rule will generally apply where a purchaser receives retail services at the seller's place of business, e.g., an auto repair shop.
+In the case of retail services, this sourcing rule will generally apply where a purchaser receives retail services at the seller's place of business, e.g., an auto repair shop where purchasers pick up the repaired goods at the repair shop location.

 Example 1.
-TPP received at seller's Washington business location.
+Tangible personal property received at seller's Washington business location.